Our shared goals

 Collaboration with the community in Lamin and the village development comity (VDC) are central.
 Implementing the Memorandum of Understanding (MOU) between LHC and the Ministry of Health.
 Lamin Health Center is and remains a local hospital for and by the Lamin community and beyond.

-The building consists of two adult wards, one children's ward, a delivery room and newborn ward.
-A first aid station with ECG, oxygen and monitors.
+The building consists of two adult wards, a pediatric ward, a private room and a dressingroom.
+An Emergengy Room with ECG, oxygen and monitors.
 There is a pharmacy, laboratory, reception and pantry.
 There are also two offices where doctors can do their consultations.
 There is a modern ultrasound machine.
-Opposite the clinic there is a dressing room, extra consultation room and a morgue.
-Finally, there is a fully equipped dental practice.
-As we speak, we are working on a eye care clinic.
+Opposite the clinic there is a comfortable labour ward and a morgue.
+Finally, there is a fully equipped dental clinic.

 Unexpected visitors are always welcome